Summer Performance Intensive

 Captivated by the circus at an early age, Alison Lockfeld began her circus training with preschool classes at Acrosports in San Francisco.
 Spending most of her life surrounded by inspiring people and immersed in the circus world Alison has learned a lot about acrobatics, dance, juggling, contortion, clowning and aerial arts.
 She has trained at a number of schools around the United States, Canada, Switzerland and France.
 Most notably the Mongolian Contortion Center in San Francisco and Kinetic Theory in Los Angeles.
 She also studied Psychology and Kinesiology and graduated Occidental College.
 Alison loves to share her skills with audiences and students.

 Alison's specialty is aerial corde lisse.
 Her technical skill, flexibility, and comedic flair have made her a crowd favorite.
 She has performed at many celebrity and corporate events.
 She has appeared on television shows Baskets, Jump Shipp, and the NBC Upfronts.
 She works for entertainment companies Way 2 Much Entertainment, Eye of Newt Cirque, Wonderworld Entertainment and Kinetic Theory.
 She's been in a number of shows including Cirque-A-Palooza at the Pasadena Playhouse and Cirque Montage at the Dubai Shopping festival.

 As an educator, she has taught intensive courses through Prescott College (AZ) and Portland State University.
-Most recently she was awarded an artistic fellowship residency at Playa Summer Lake.
+Most recently she was awarded her second artistic fellowship residency at Playa Summer Lake.